Honda Amaze Review

 The increased wheelbase (2405mm) makes this car different than Brio in terms of ride and handling.
 Amaze has the electronic steering of Brio which add the right feel to this car.
 The low ground clearance (150) increases its aerodynamics and we expect it to be more stable than its rivals.

-Honda is providing 2 years/40000 kms warranty on Honda Amaze, whichever is earlier.
-You can also get 2-years/ 40000 kms maintenance package for INR 9996 (for petrol version) and INR 15375 (for diesel version).
+Honda is providing 40000kms/2 Years warranty on Honda Amaze, whichever is earlier.
+The customers can also get 40000 kms/2 Years maintenance package for Honda Amaze.

 In addition to the features of ‘EX’ variant, the Honda Amaze ‘S’ features 2 DIN integrated audio system with steering mounted audio controls, driver seat height adjustment, rear seat armrest with glass holders, keyless entry, power adjustable outside rear-view mirrors and full wheel covers.
 The top variant is ‘VX’ and in addition to the features of ‘EX’, it comes with front dual SRS airbags, ABS (Anti-lock Braking System), EBD (Electronic Brake Distribution), alloy wheels, power foldable outside rear-view mirrors with turn indicators, front fog lamps, rear defogger, dual tone seat fabric, heat absorbing front windshield and dual horn.